DSAV-Dodeka/book/src/setup/docker.md

 You will now have a `dodeka` folder containing all the necessary folders.

 Now, we will use Docker Compose so start everything we want for development:

+NOTE: Instead of the below commands, take a look at the [shortcuts section](#shortcuts) if you're okay with installing an extra program (Nushell).
+Also if you're on WSL, please look at the last paragraph of the current section (use `dev_port.env` instead of `dev.env`).

 First, we pull: